A Parent’s Guide to Taylor Swift

 “But God shows his love for us in that while we were still sinners, Christ died for us.” — Romans 5:8

-Loving a sibling even when they’re difficult.
+Loving a sibling even when they are difficult.

-Forgiving someone instead of holding a grudge.
+Forgiving someone instead of harboring resentment.

 2. Love Is Sacrificial